andyreych/BusinessIntelligence/README.md

 In this project, my team formed by Johana Danton , Decoda Williams and myself Andy Rey decided to use Northwind Traders, a fictitious organization that manages orders, products, customers, suppliers, and many other aspects of a small business to acts a sample database to create the reports to solve business tasks using business intelligence tools such as Microsoft SQL Server, and Visual Studio.
 Furthermore, this project is classified in different data analysis phases such as: Ask, Prepare, Process, Analyze, Share, and Act.
 This phases have the goal to communicate our findings to the stakeholders of Northwind Traders in a concise manner and follow a clear path of our data analysis using the skills learned in our Business Intelligence Reporting Services Class (CTS3452).

 # Ask phase
+Stakeholders and upper management of Northwind Traders is asking the business intelligence team to create reports to answer the followin questions:
+* What was the sum of sales by each year of the company?
+* How much each product category made in sales in each year followed by the product?
+* Was the company able to hit the sales target by each year?
+* How much each product category made in sales represented in percentages last year?
+* Which months were consideres the most profitable last year?
+* Who are our VIP customers and their country of origin?
+* How many orders each employee handled in total?
+*
 * Sales by Year (1996-1997-1998)
 * Times Sales Data for the year 1997.
 * Pie Charts by Product Category representing sales in percentages for the 1997 year.